-Tensions rise in Kenosha as Jacob Blake protesters face off with riot police, armed counterprotesters
+Multiple protesters shot in Kenosha during third night of unrest over Jacob Blake’s shooting

+“He definitely was not breathing,” said Badoni, 50.
+“His eyes were rolled back in his head.
+There was no pulse.”

+But Badoni said she saw no blood.
+Police soon arrived on the scene and took Ben to a nearby hospital.

-Kenosha has been ravaged by looting and fires since Sunday, when Blake, a 29-year-old Black man, was shot several times in the back by Kenosha police as he stepped into a car with his children inside.
+Kenosha has been beset by violence, looting and fires since Sunday, when Blake, a 29-year-old Black man, was shot several times in the back by Kenosha police as he stepped into a car with his children inside.
 Earlier on Tuesday, Blake’s family said he is paralyzed and still in critical condition, while his mother pleaded for peaceful protests.
 But the family also chastised police, saying they systematically brutalize Black people.

 “They shot my son seven times,” said Jacob Blake Sr., his father.
 “Seven times.
 Like he didn’t matter.
 But my son matters.
 He’s a human being, and he matters.”